The ’80s Most Outrageous Rock Fashions

 Still, the groups that came into their own in the '80s were naturals at developing a personal style based on body-clinging spandex, coifs with their own zip codes and the wild over-application of beauty products.
 Motley Crue, Poison and Twisted Sister boasted custom-made outfits and sky-high 'dos that were just as capable of shocking you as the music they made.

-So dig out your hairspray and shoulder pads, and click through the above gallery for our look back at the 30 Most Outrageous ’80s Rock Fashions.
+So dig out your hairspray and shoulder pads, and click through the below gallery for our look back at the '80s Most Outrageous Rock Fashions.

 You Think You Know the Rolling Stones?